kfotiadou/Hyperspectral-Indoors-Classification-Dataset/README.md

 The dataset contains 90 images that were acquired under different illumination conditions and from different view-points.

-The dataset contains both the 2D Snapshot Mosaic images in *.pgm format, and the 3D hyper-cubes in *.mat format.
+The dataset contains both the 2D Snapshot Mosaic images in *.png format, and the 3D hyper-cubes in *.mat format.